 A Narrative Biography in Brief

 After many years of living in San Francisco's Sunset District, a few steps from the beach, we moved in the summer of 2018 to an old farmhouse near Asheville, North Carolina.
-One day, I will be able to speak of this, but not yet.
-In Asheville I curate the Why There Are Words Literary Series, and teach locally.
+Three massive oak trees live here, and appear on these pages, they were planted in 1905.

 I grew up in Ohio, in the last bloom of big Catholic families, an epic chronicled in This Earth You'll Come Back To.
 In the late 1970s, at 17, I moved to the West Coast and spent several glorious, fir-scented years in the naked woods of Oregon.
 Then moved to Berkeley where I worked for Turtle Island Foundation, the small press responsible for bringing out work by the likes of Zora Neale Hurston and Lucia Berlin.
 It was there that I met the writers who would lead me to Bard College where I earned an MFA.
 During those years I traveled to India and Nepal to study Tibetan Buddhism.